dan-the-dev/laravel-typescript-transformer-api/README.md

 ```

-Apply collectors and transformers to your `typescript-transformer.php` config file.
+Apply collectors and transformers to your `typescript-transformer.php` config file
+(we suggest you put them before `spatie/laravel-typescript-transformer` collectors and transformars - order is not important between our classes, instead).

 ```php
 // config/typescript-transformer.php